spicetify/docs/docs/advanced-usage/extensions.md

 ## Installing

-Extension files can be store in:
+Extension files can be stored in:

 - `Extensions` folder in Home directory: